whyooooo/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?

 The system performed very well in understanding and responding to user commands.
-The speech recognition has accurately captured most spoken inputs, and the AI responses from Ollama were detailed and contextually relevant.
+The speech recognition accurately captured most spoken inputs, and the AI responses from Ollama were detailed and contextually relevant.
 The system was able to handle user questions like "How long should I cook this?" or "What heat level should I use?" effectively, which made the prototype experience quite realistic and helpful.

 However, there were a few limitations.
 The audio output in the demo video was relatively low, making it slightly difficult to hear the prototype's voice clearly.
 Additionally, while the recognition worked well in quiet environments, it could struggle in noisy kitchen conditions with background sounds like chopping or boiling water.
+The system also needs to be used in a relatively quiet environment for optimal performance.
+Interestingly, Ollama occasionally showed humorous or unpredictable behavior — for example, it once mentioned that it "doesn’t like cabbage" for no apparent reason, which highlights some quirks in model personality or response randomness.

 ### What worked well about the controller and what didn't?